Did you know?

 Green (Chelonia mydas)

 The green sea turtle can reach almost 40 inches in carapace length (top shell), weigh up to 500 pounds and feeds on sea grasses.
 They reach sexual maturity between 20-50 years.
 The green is the largest of all the hard-shelled turtles.
 They typically nest between June and September.
-They do not nest on St. John.
 During the season they lay about five nests (clutches), one every two weeks, and it takes about two months for the eggs to hatch.

 Hawksbill (Eretmochelys imbricata)

 Hawksbill turtles are the smallest of the sea turtles that frequent our waters.
 A mature hawksbill will weigh between 100 - 150 pounds and measures about 25 inches in length.
 Female hawksbills return every two to three years to the beaches they were born on to lay their eggs.
 They lay three to five nests per season with about 130 eggs each.
-Hawksbill turtles range throughout the Caribbean, Indonesia, Mexico, and Australia.
+Hawksbill turtles range throughout the trpoical regions of the world.
 The hawksbill has a distinctive and beautiful shell (carapace).
 They were harvested almost to extinction for their shell, which was used to create jewelry, combs and brushes.
 Their diet includes sponges, other invertebrates, and algae.
 They can be found along rocky ledges and coral reefs where they seek shelter.

 How can you help protect sea turtles?